-Ceiling fans are not only used for cooling, but can benefit heating as well.
-As warm air rises you’ll tend to have heated air at the top of the room and cooler air at the bottom.
-A ceiling fan can circulate this so you have more even temperature throughout, which improves your heating efficiency by reducing the heat output required to get the lower part of the room to the desired temperature (where the people are).
+Ceiling fans are not only used for cooling but can benefit heating as well.
+As warm air rises, you’ll tend to have heated air at the top of the room and cooler air at the bottom.
+A ceiling fan can circulate this, so you have more even temperature throughout, which improves your heating efficiency by reducing the heat output required to get the lower part of the room to the desired temperature (where the people are).

-Using a smart fan allows you to automatically do this in conjunction with your thermostat, and you can also augment this with smart temperature sensors in different locations.
+Using a smart ceiling fan allows you to automatically do this in conjunction with your smart thermostat, and you can also augment this with smart temperature sensors in different locations.
 Be being able to sense the differential in temperature at different parts of the room, a smart home platform can have rules created that will turn the fans on and off as required to keep things more balanced.

-The same also applies to cooling, but you could also integrate window sensors to help circulate fresh air in the warmer months and tie this into to occupancy sensors to it doesn’t run when no body is home.
+The same also applies to cooling, but you could also integrate window sensors to help circulate fresh air in the warmer months and tie this into to occupancy sensors to it doesn’t run when nobody is home.

 The Wrap Up

-While they don’t offer the most diverse range of integrations, Big Ass Fans have delivered a high quality, well designed product with their Haiku L range that still gives you either Google Assistant or Amazon Alexa control, and the automation rules each platform can provide.
+While they don’t offer the most diverse range of integrations, Big Ass Fans have delivered a high-quality, well-designed product with their Haiku L range that still gives you either Google Assistant or Amazon Alexa control, and the automation rules each platform can provide.
 This covers the majority of the smart home market right now, but it does leave HomeKit and SmartThings users out in the cold.